-If you don’t see any numbers listed on your current pair, grab a ruler and measure your glasses or sunglasses (in millimeters), using this diagram for reference:
+If you don’t see any numbers listed on your current pair, you can grab a ruler and measure your glasses or sunglasses (in millimeters) using this diagram for reference:

 Once you’ve found your measurements, you can use the MyFit tool to help you narrow down your options.
 Simply enter the measurements as follows: